-Personally I do not think that addiction is a disease but an out of control habit with server consequences that was once useful.
-An addiction is one of the most sought after method, repetitive pattern or habit to block, numb, or escape hurts that attach to us due to painful experiences and the damaging beliefs we form about ourselves from them.
+Personally, I do not think that addiction is a disease but an out of control habit with server consequences that was once useful.
+An addiction is one of the most sought-after methods, repetitive pattern or habit, to block, numb, or escape hurts that attach to a survivor due to painful experiences and the damaging beliefs that form in our head about ourselves.
 Addiction consumes all aspects of self, brain (mind), body, emotions, psychology, social relationships and spiritual.

 The Trauma Factor

 I agree with his discussion of two sets of difficult experiences that indicate future addiction.

 #1 He says “The single factor that’s at the core of all addictions is trauma.
 By trauma, I mean an intense emotional loss in childhood, and in the case of severe addicts, you can see -- and large-scale population studies show -- that addicts have significant childhood traumatic situations.
 Such as family violence, addiction in the family, sexual and emotional abuse, Rejection, abandonment, physical abuse, family mentally ill or family member in jail.
 These adverse childhood experiences have been shown to exponentially increase the risk of addiction later on in life.
 That’s one set of difficult experiences,”